Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Calculating Line Value Percentage on Total.

-How do we calculate the percentage of individual value on each row based on the Total Value of all rows?
+To calculate the percentage contribution of each value in a row based on the total of all rows, let’s work through an example.

 Sum(Orders.Freight) AS Sales,